 Birch trees are known for their tall, thin trunks and white bark.
 But did you know they trigger a lot of allergy symptoms for much of the population each spring?
 These allergy symptoms can range from nasal symptoms, like sneezing and a stuffy nose, to the lesser-known oral allergy syndrome (OAS).

 Climate change is a major issue for environmental health as well as public health.
 Warming temperatures contribute to longer and more severe pollen seasons.
 That makes respiratory diseases worse.
 So this week, the Asthma and Allergy Foundation of America joins nearly 20 other organizations in signing a statement called “A Declaration on Climate Change and Health.”
 The letter is being released at the start of National Public Health Week.
 It is also World Allergy Week, a week created by the...

 World Allergy Organization (WAO), together with its member societies around the world, will host World Allergy Week from April 22-28, 2018.
 The theme and educational focus will be: Atopic Dermatitis: An Itch that Rashes.

 On May 7, 2019, World Asthma Day, the Asthma and Allergy Foundation of America (AAFA) released its 2019 Asthma Capitals Report™.
 This report ranks the top 100 most challenging places in America to live with asthma.

-Updated 1/27: The new coronavirus that causes COVID-19 is still highly active through the U.S. Read the current recommendations for people with asthma including symptoms, wearing masks and effective disinfecting of surfaces.
+Updated 5/28: The new coronavirus that causes COVID-19 is still highly active through the U.S. Read the current recommendations for people with asthma including symptoms, wearing masks, and new guidelines if your fully vaccinated.